Amazing Lashes 101: Mascara Secrets to Give You Long and Lush LashesChristine Mikesell

 My eyelashes aren’t anything extraordinary, but over the years I’ve learned enough mascara tricks for amazing lashes that I routinely get asked what mascara I’m wearing by strangers.

-Anyone can have amazing eyelashes, and you don't need to use false eyelashes to get the volume you dream of.
-Here are my best mascara tricks!
+As much as the runways may be talking about “natural” lashes, spring’s obsession with mascara fan brushes leaves most of us still wanting as much lash as possible.
+Anyone can have amazing eyelashes, and you don’t need to use falsies to get the volume you dream of.
+Here are my best mascara tricks:

 This is a trick that I’ve only known about for a few years now, but it seems so obvious, and I wish I had known sooner.
 I’m sharing it with everyone now!